Experiments and Causal Inference

 • DAGs and the back-door criterion

-• Sensitivity analysis; Partial identification
+• Partial identification

 • Readings: Imbens & Rubin Ch.
 21–22; Morgan & Winship Ch.
 4 (handout provided)